waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

 How you begin the definition also depends on what part of speech the term is:

-- Noun &ndash; Begin with the appropriate article (a, an, or the) and a noun phrase.
+- Noun&mdash;Begin with the appropriate article (a, an, or the) and a noun phrase.
-- Verb &ndash; Begin with the infinitive form of another verb that defines the term.
+- Verb&mdash;Begin with the infinitive form of another verb that defines the term.
-- Adjective &ndash; Begin with a verb such as describes or pertains to.
+- Adjective&mdash;Begin with a verb such as describes or pertains to.
-- Abbreviation &ndash; Begin with the spelled-out term.
+- Abbreviation&mdash;Begin with the spelled-out term.

 The following table shows examples.